• Skip to primary navigation

 #7.
 Language & Linguistics

 Linguistics is simply the scientific study of language.
-It concerns the analysis of the form of language and the meaning of language as well as language in context.
+It concerns the analysis of the form of language and the meaning of language and language in context.

 Also, what you do here is to analyze human language by observing the interaction between sound and meaning.
 Students consider language and linguistics as one of the easiest college majors because learning a language is a fairly simple task.

 It’s basically about the art of conversation, something that the human mind does well.
 If you can remember well, you’ll achieve good results in this discipline.
 However, according to your area of specialization, this major can be considered simpler or more difficult.
 Learning Spanish, for example, may not be very difficult.
-Studying the Russian language, on the other hand, may prove a little harder.
+Studying the Russian language may prove a little harder.

-Get funded to study the Turkish language, check out the Turkish Government – Yunus Emre Turkish Language Scholarships Program.
+Get funded to study the Turkish language, check out the Turkish Government – Yunus Emre Turkish Language Scholarship Program.

-Graduates of this specialization proceed to be translators for airlines.
+Graduates of this specialization are translators for airlines.
 They may also go into advertising, editing & publishing, or work for foreign civil services.

 Students under this discipline have an average GPA of 3.3.